 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

 EMDR is considered a safe form of therapy, though it can come with some uncomfortable side effects.
 Because EMDR requires a patient to think about and sit with traumatic events, after EMDR sessions, it’s possible for a client to experience nightmares, anxiety, dissociation, and intense emotions.

 Because of how EMDR functions, the symptoms associated with trauma should feel less intense after a few sessions.
 The number of EMDR sessions a client needs to get the results they are seeking can vary and can depend on the frequency.

 Clients also have full control over how many EMDR sessions they’d like to do, when they need breaks, and when they feel ready to stop.
 Modern Intimacy’s EMDR therapists work with clients to establish resources for coping with any uncomfortable side effects of EMDR Therapy before getting started.

 I Think EMDR Therapy Could Be Helpful.
 How Can I Get Started?

-If you have questions or would like to work with one of our EMDR therapists, we recommend scheduling a complimentary 30-minute consultation with our Intake Specialist.
+If you have questions or would like to work with one of our EMDR therapists, in Los Angeles, CA or anywhere in the state, we recommend scheduling a free 30-minute consultation with our Intake Specialist.

 During the consultation, we can answer any questions you have and align you with an EMDR therapist, if it feels like a good next step for you at this time.